Intravenous Sedation (“Twilight Sedation”)

 Dental phobia is a real, often overwhelming reality for thousands of people.
 Negative previous dental experiences, fear of needles or drills, and severe gag refluxes are just some of the reasons people feel extreme anxiety when thinking about visiting the dentist.

 If you suffer from dental phobia- fear no more!
 At North Shore Oral Surgery, L.L.C., we are committed to understanding the very real nature of your fears.
 Not only will our staff treat you with delicacy and care, but IV sedation will allow you to experience dentistry in a whole new way.
-While engaging in a pleasant sleeplike experience, Dr. Montazem will be hard at work making sure you “wake up” with the results you desire.
+While engaging in a pleasant sleeplike experience, Drs.
+Montazem, Montazem or Chase will be hard at work making sure you “wake up” with the results you desire.